kaimrdth/MJO-Tools/dashboard/donations/README.md

 When a case manager or social worker finds an item a participant needs, they can click the **Distribute** action.
 This removes the item from the catalog, preventing it from being double-distributed.

-No complex logic—just a reliable, streamlined way to make donated clothing accessible when it’s needed most.

 ---